arduino/docs-content/content/learn/04.electronics/05.servo-motors/servo-motors.md

 ![Capacitor](./assets/capacitor.png)

-**_When using capacitors, make sure to connect them the right way by checking for markings like a white stripe or a '+' symbol.
-Match these with the corresponding signs on the capacitor and in your circuit (mind the + and - signs), and don't exceed the voltage limits.
-This helps avoid problems like leaks or damage that could harm your circuit_**
+**_When using capacitors, make sure to connect them correctly by checking for markings such as a white stripe, a '+' symbol, or a longer lead.
+Match these indicators with the corresponding signs on the capacitor and in your circuit (pay attention to the + and - signs), and be careful not to exceed the voltage limits.
+This precaution helps prevent issues like leaks or damage that could harm your circuit._**

 You can read more about capacitors [here](https://learn.sparkfun.com/tutorials/capacitors/all).